The Gromov boundary of the ray graph: The completed ray graph

 \subsection{Cover-convergence and $k$-beginning}

 The conical cover will be helpful to us especially because it is compact.
 We record the idea that rays converge on the boundary.

-\begin{definition} We say that a sequence of rays or oriented loops $(x_n)$ \emph{cover-converges} to a geodesic (ray or loop) $l$ on the surface if the sequence of endpoints of the $\tilde{x_n}$ on the boundary of the conical cover-converges to a point $p$ such that the image $\pi( (\tilde{\infty} p) )$ of the geodesic $(\tilde{\infty} p)$ by the quotient map of the covering is $l$. \end{definition}
+\begin{definition} We say that a sequence of rays or oriented loops $(x_n)$ \emph{cover-converges} to a geodesic (ray or loop) $l$ on the surface if the sequence of endpoints of the $\tilde{x_n}$ on the boundary of the conical cover converges to a point $p$ such that the image $\pi( (\tilde{\infty} p) )$ of the geodesic $(\tilde{\infty} p)$ by the quotient map of the covering is $l$. \end{definition}

 \begin{lemma} Let $E \subseteq \partial \tilde{S}$ be the set of endpoints of short rays, loops, and long rays (i.e. the set of all endpoints of geodesics whose projection to $S$ is simple).
-Then $E$ is compact. \end{lemma} \begin{proof} Since $\partial \tilde{S}$ is compact, it suffices to show that $E$ is closed.
+Then $E$ is compact.
+The endpoints of loops are isolated (are not accumulation points of $E$). \end{lemma} \begin{proof} Since $\partial \tilde{S}$ is compact, to show that $E$ is compact it suffices to show that $E$ is closed.
 Let $(\gamma_i)$ be a sequence of geodesic rays in $\tilde{S}$ such that $\pi(\gamma_i)$ is simple (each is a short ray, loop, or long ray).
 Suppose that $\gamma_i$ cover-converges to $\gamma$.
 To prove the lemma, it suffices to show that $\pi(\gamma)$ is simple.
 Suppose not.
 Then $\pi(\gamma)$ must have a self-intersection \emph{not} at $\infty$ nor at a point in the Cantor set.
 Therefore, $\gamma$ must intersect another lift of $\pi(\gamma)$, and this intersection must occur in the interior of $\tilde{S}$.
 Since $\gamma_i$ cover-converges to $\gamma$, we must have $\gamma_i$ converging to $\gamma$ in the Hausdorff metric when $\gamma_i$ and $\gamma$ are thought of as subsets of the disk (analogous to the Poincar\'{e} disk).
 Therefore, for $i$ sufficiently large, we must find a similar self-intersection between $\gamma_i$ and another lift of $\pi(\gamma_i)$.
-This is a contradiction since all the $\gamma_i$ are simple. \end{proof}
+This is a contradiction since all the $\gamma_i$ are simple.

+To show that loops are isolated, observe that no simple geodesic ray can cross the equator adjacent to $\infty$ more than twice (a simple geodesic cannot wrap around $\infty$).
+This produces a region about each lift of $\infty$ on $\partial\tilde{S}$ into which no simple geodesic can enter (except to terminate exactly on that lift of $\infty$). \end{proof}